algoan/nestjs-components/packages/logging-interceptor/README.md

             requestHeader: {
               password: true, // Mask the header 'password' in the request
               authorization: (header: string | string[]) => {
-                ... // Handle the header value to keep non sensitve data for instance }
+                ... // Handle the header value to keep non sensitive data for instance }
             },
           },